smpallen99/coherence/README.md

 Currently Coherence supports three modes of authentication including HTTP Basic, Session, and Token authentication.

 For HTTP Basic and Token authentication, you will need to add the credentials into the Credential Store.
-This is not required for Session Authentication.
+This is not required for Session or IpAddress Authentication.

+IpAddress authentication is a good solution for server to server rest APIs.

 ### Add HTTP Basic Credentials Example